alan-turing-institute/rse-course/course_prerequisites/index.md

 - a suitable text editor

 Please ensure that you have a computer (ideally a laptop) with all of these installed.
 Even if you think you have all of these things already, it's worth reading through the prerequisite pages to make sure.

+## Unfamiliar with the command line?

+Familiarity with the command line isn't a prerequisite for the course, but you may need to make use of it at some points.
+Some of the install steps require you to enter commands in a prompt (terminal or console window) on your computer.

+If you're working on a Mac or Linux computer, simply open the `Terminal` app when you arrive at these steps.

+If you're on a Windows PC, we recommend following the Git installation intructions which includes installing the Git Bash terminal.